 Mt.
-Rose is introducing new features for the Ladies Day clinics this season, including a continental breakfast attached to the 2-hr clinic on Thursdays and a new Sunday afternoon clinic special!
+Rose is introducing new features for the Ladies Day clinics this season, including a pre-meet for coffee and a tech talk attached to the 2-hr clinic on Thursdays and a new Sunday afternoon clinic special!

 Mt.
 Rose Ladies Clinics are for women skiers and snowboarders from low intermediate to advanced abilities wanting to break barriers that prevent women from achieving their best snow experiences.
 All classes are taught by PSIA certified woman instructors.

-*Program does not meet during the Christmas holiday period or Presidents Week Feb.
+*Program does not meet during the Christmas holiday (Dec 23-Jan 3) period or Presidents Week Feb.
 21

 *NEW* for the 2013-14 season: 6 Sunday afternoon 2-hour on-mountain clinics!